Be Worried About Boys, Especially Baby Boys

 4. Provide paid parental leave.
 For parents to provide responsive care, they need the time, focus and energy.
 This means a move to paid maternal and paternal leave for at least a year, the time when babies are most vulnerable.
 Sweden has other family-friendly policies that make it easier for parents to be responsive.

-5. One other thing I did not address that Schore does is the effects of environmental toxins.
+5. Beware of environmental toxins.
+One other thing I did not address, that Schore does, is the effects of environmental toxins.
 Young boys are more negatively affected by environmental toxins that also disrupt the brain’s right hemisphere development (e.g., plastics like BpA, bis-phenol-A).
 Schore agrees with Lamphear’s (2015) proposal that the ongoing “rise in developmental disabilities is associated with environmental toxins on the developing brain.”
-This suggests we should be much more cautious about putting toxic chemicals into our air, soil and water.
+This suggests we should be much more cautious about putting toxic chemicals into our air, soil, and water.
 That is a topic for another blog post.

 Of course, we should not just worry about boys but take action for all babies.
 We need to provide nurturing care for all children.
 All children expect and need, for proper development, the evolved nest, a baseline for early care which provides the nurturing, stress-reducing care that fosters optimal brain development.
 My lab studies the Evolved Nest and finds it related to all the positive child outcomes we have studied.